BillDietrich/keepasscrack/README.md

 After implementing the hashcat method, I found (in https://bytesoverbombs.io/cracking-everything-with-john-the-ripper-d434f0f6dc1c) that John The Ripper can do everything by itself (at least for dictionary attacks), no need to use hashcat.

 In keepass_crack.sh, un-comment the 4 lines after "Easy way of doing it" and run again.
-Takes about 60 seconds on my machine, so not much slower than hashcat.
+Takes about 60 seconds on my machine, so not much slower than hashcat with workload-profile set to 1.

 ### Run for real against your database